“Knowledge about the novel coronavirus is in such rapid flux.” - Dr. Larry Madoff, Editor of ProMED.

 Follow the COVID-19 Outbreak with ProMED

-ProMED, our Program for Monitoring Emerging Diseases, first reported on what has now been identified as a novel coronavirus out of Wuhan, China on December 30, 2019, when it was still an undiagnosed pneumonia.
-Since then, there have been more than 20 posts on the novel coronavirus.
-ProMED keeps you up-to-date in real time.
+ProMED, our Program for Monitoring Emerging Diseases, first reported on what has now been identified as COVID-19 (SARS-CoV-2) out of Wuhan, China on December 30, 2019, when it was still an undiagnosed pneumonia.
+ProMED continues to keep you up-to-date in real time.
 Be sure to sign up for ProMED alerts here.

 The IJID and COVID-19